top of page

 Traditional SEL Tools

-Social and Emotional Learning (SEL) is defined as “The process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.”
+Social and Emotional Learning (SEL) is defined as “The process through which children and adults acquire and apply the knowledge, skills, and attitudes needed to develop healthy identities, manage emotions, achieve goals, show empathy for others, build supportive relationships, and make responsible decisions.

 SEL matters, but it’s often presented in ways that don’t connect with real life.